 There are spelunking opportunities.
 Spelunkers must be experienced as caving area is hazardous and dangerous.

-Hunting is allowed in the park during the open season.
-Please check the BC Hunting and Trapping Regulations Synopsis for more information.
+Hunting is allowed in the park.
+Please check the BC Hunting & Trapping Regulations Synopsis for more information.

 Snowmobilers access the park from the Upper Torpy Road and then through a logging block up to the south boundary.
 Please see snowmobile boundary map [PDF] to see where recreational snowmobiling is permitted.